syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 The reconcile loop runs periodically, on application start and on resource change among other scenarios.
 In all of these scenarios when the operator tries to create a new deployment and service it will error.

-To see this happen, you can just restart your operator in the `Run Shell` tab with:
+To see this happen, restart your operator in the `Run Shell` tab with:

 ```
 make run